mztiai/summerProject2020Tiainen/README.md

 - 2 Matlab code (in /R0 stuff)for exploration of example 1.4.5. of [1], including functions and one example file for exploration

 ## Running and technical details
-The R-code uses only two nonstandard packages, the previously mentioned "iGraph" (which isn't needed for the functions) and "collections" (see https://randy3k.github.io/collections/index.html for more).
-I'm unaware of what version of R suffices to run everything.
+The R-code uses only two nonstandard packages, the previously mentioned "iGraph" (which isn't needed for the functions and is only used in the exploratory code) and "collections" (see https://randy3k.github.io/collections/index.html for more).
+The R version used was 3.6.1, but earlier versions could probably also suffice.
 Matlab was written in version R2020a, and uses the vpasolve-function from the Symbolic Math Toolbox™.

 ## R - MODEL EXPLANATION
 We model the behaviour of an epidemic (alternatively epidemic events such as club visits etc.) by assuming a stochastic infectivity profile for individuals.
 That is, indiciduals belong to one of two types , with all infectivity focused on one point in time .
 Thus an infected individual remains infected for some time, after which they priduce all infections at the end of the infection after which they recover.
 There are both cases with a constant time, as well as a mean time with continuous time distributions included.
 Tihs is similar to behaviour of age-dependent branching processes, and was originally due to counterexamples in [1,4], which sought to show counterexamples to ordering of R0 given different heterogenities.